Azure VM Deployments

 Azure VM Autoscaling Group Property Description

-Engine Instances Number of engine instances to deploy.
+Desired Instances Number of engine instances to deploy.

-For each engine instance, Azure Resource Manager provisions a VM instance in the VNet, and then deploys and launches one engine instance on each VM instance.
+For each instance, Azure Resource Manager provisions a VM instance in the VNet, and then deploys and launches one engine instance on each VM instance.

-Important: If your pipelines require external resources, you must set up an external resource archive that all engine instances can access before increasing the number of engine instances.
+Important: If your pipelines require external resources, you must set up an external resource archive that all engine instances can access before increasing the number of instances.

 VM Size Size to use for the provisioned VM instances.